Metropolis (Dix): Analysis

 The painter was inspired by several Medieval and Renaissance works of art for this painting, including the Herrenberg Altarpiece by Jerg Ratgeb, and works of Hans von Köln and Hans Pleydenwurff.

 Otto Dix exhibited the picture for the first time at one of the three exhibitions marking the 100th anniversary of the Saxon Art Association, in 1928.
 On the middle panel, he also portrayed several members of the Saxon art business.
 The man with the monocle on the right is the architect Wilhelm Kreis.
 The head of the Saxon State Chancellery, Alfred Schulze, is shown as the saxophone player.
 The prominent position of the saxophone can also be explained by the phonetic similarity between the words Saxony and saxophone.
 The female dancer in the middle is generally identified with Martha Dix, the painter's wife.
 It is not clear whether the male dancer is a highly idealized portrait of the painter himself.

 Criticism

 Metropolis received a mixed reception.
-Nikolaus Pevsner, at the time Assistant Keeper at the Dresden Gallery, provided a positive response.
+Nikolaus Pevsner, at the time Assistant Keeper at the Dresden Gallery, gave a positive response.
 However, Dix was targeted by several of the volkisch art critics, including Richard Müller and Bettina Feistel-Rohmeder.